How to organise a Group Big Bat Count

 7/ Communications

-It helps with both pre-event communications, and on the night, if you sign everyone up to a WhatsApp/Facebook group for use on the night’s count.
-An email group/list could also be used.
+It helps with both pre-event communications, and on the night, if you sign everyone up to a email list or WhatsApp/Facebook group for use on the night’s count.
 This can also help in case you need the cancel the event at short notice due to weather, or other unforeseen circumstances.

 Anything else?